xperimental/netatmo-exporter/dockerExample/README.md

 # The docker-compose.yml

-Prometheus as well as netatmo-exporter and Grafana need different, tool specific configuration files.
+Prometheus as well as the netatmo-exporter and Grafana need different, specific configuration files.
 To make it easier to migrate the project to another host we bind a local directory to all of the containers.
 In this case the containers will load their configuration from one directory.
 The file *.env* will be used by docker to define environment variables that are available throughout all containers defined in *docker-compose.yml*.
-The file has to exist in the same directory as the *docker-compose.yml*.
+The file has to exist in the same directory as the *docker-compose.yml* file.

 This is the content of *.env* file used here, fell free to modify the mapped directory according to your need: